kuldeepsaik33/nodoc-app/README.md

   - Medication
   - Ayurvedic Support
 - 💻 Fully offline (no internet required)
-- 🧠 Simple and user-friendly interface
+- 🧠 Simple and user-friendly interface ( also friendly for non-technical users )

 ---